todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

   `bool PulseIn2RisingEdge()`

-  Returns `true` if the the state of the input jack is high this sample, but was low in the previous sample.
+  Return `true` if the the state of the input jack is high this sample, but was low in the previous sample.